1. What kind of Labs do you raise?

 4) Rescue/rehome dogs

 The price of an older puppy or young started dog is more than that of an 8 week old puppy, and is set individually depending on what level of training they have achieved.
 Retired dogs are made available at a reasonable price to approved families looking for a family pet, hunting or competition dog.
 Retired dogs are house-trained, obedience trained and may even have some advanced training in either field work or a performance dog sport, and make great dogs for first time dog owners or someone looking to skip all the puppy nonsense.

 Rescue dogs or dogs being rehomed will vary in age and training level.
 When a dog comes to us from this type of situation, they are completely health checked by our vet, spayed or neutered, and then spend time going through basic training before being made available for adoption.
 The adoption fee for a rescue dog is quite low and simply covers the costs incurred in getting the dog ready for adoption.

 10. How many litters have you had?
 How long have you been breeding Labradors?

 Labs have been in my family for many generations.
 As a youngster, I helped my Dad train his dogs and became a dedicated assistant in the whelping and rearing of the puppies.
 The first litter I raised in 1997 under the guidance of my dad was from my sweet black female named Flash.
 Later that year, I purchased Nestle as the foundation for my current line, and she had three beautiful litters for me prior to retirement.
 Nearly all of our females and resulting litters are descended from Nestle.
-You can see pictures of most of the puppies we produced on our ‘Bred By Us‘ page.
+You can see pictures of the puppies we have produced on our ‘Bred By Us‘ page.

 11. What about Dewclaws?
 Do you remove them?